Decomposing Global Feature Effects Based on Feature Interactions: Generalized Additive Decomposition of Global EffecTs (GADGET)

-\paragraph{\normalfont\textit{Goodness of Fit.}} A further aggregation level would be to sum up $I_{z,j}(\xv_j)$ over all $z \in Z$ and, thus, receive the interaction-related heterogeneity reduction for feature $\xv_j$ between the entire feature space and the final subspaces (hence, over the entire tree).
+\paragraph{\normalfont\textit{Goodness of Fit.}} A further aggregation level would be to sum up $I_{z,j}(\tilde\xv_j)$ over all $z \in Z$ and, thus, obtain the interaction-related heterogeneity reduction for feature $\xv_j$ between the entire feature space and the terminal nodes.
 This is related to the concept of $R^2$, which is a well-known measure in statistics to quantify the goodness of fit.
-We apply this concept here to quantify how well the final regional effect curves (in the final subspaces $\mathcal{B}_t \subset \{\mathcal{A}_1,\ldots, \mathcal{A}_G\}$) fit the underlying local effects compared to the global feature effect curve on the entire feature space.
+We apply this concept here to quantify how well the terminal regional effect curves (in the terminal subspaces $\mathcal{B}_t \subset \{\mathcal{A}_1,\ldots, \mathcal{A}_G\}$) fit the underlying local effects compared to the global feature effect curve on the entire feature space.
 We distinguish between the feature-related $R^2_j$, which represents the goodness of fit for the feature effects of feature $\xv_j$:

 and the $R^2_{Tot}$, which quantifies the goodness of fit for the feature effects of all features in $S$: